honeycombio/refinery/config.md

 Peer management is the mechanism by which Refinery locates its peers.
 `file` means that Refinery gets its peer list from the Peers list in this config file.
-`redis` means that Refinery self-registers with a Redis instance and gets its peer list from there.
+`redis` means that Refinery uses a Publish/Subscribe mechanism, implemented on Redis, to propagate peer lists much more quickly than the legacy mechanism.
+This is the recommended setting, especially for new installations.

 - Not eligible for live reload.
 - Type: `string`